cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-PLEIADES MISSION SIMULATOR-EN.md

 The features are as follows:
 * Design of the PLEIADES mission simulator, based on the ALIS infrastructure
 * Development and validation of successive versions.
-* Integration of new functionalities (mission API, HMI...)
+* Integration of new functionalities (mission API, HMI, etc.)
 * Regular integration of new versions of GOTLIB/PHRLIB
 * Reversal of functionalities developed for the PLEIADES Simulator in ALIS